moloy900/toolesy/pages/Code & Data Formatter Tools/online-xml-formatter-format-validate-beautify.md

       <li><strong>Technical Writers:</strong> Prepare XML documentation examples that are clean, readable, and professional.</li>
     </ul>

-    <h3>Frequently Asked Questions (FAQ):</h3>
+    <h3>Frequently Asked Questions:</h3>
-    <p><strong>Q: What is the difference between formatting and validating XML?</strong><br>
+    <p><strong>What is the difference between formatting and validating XML?</strong><br>
-      A: Formatting XML improves its readability by adding proper indentation and line breaks, while validating XML checks for syntax errors and structural issues according to XML standards.</p>
+      Formatting XML improves its readability by adding proper indentation and line breaks, while validating XML checks for syntax errors and structural issues according to XML standards.</p>

-    <p><strong>Q: Is there a size limit for XML files I can format?</strong><br>
+    <p><strong>Is there a size limit for XML files I can format?</strong><br>
-      A: You can format very large XML documents, including full data exports and complex configurations, without any issue.
+      You can format very large XML documents, including full data exports and complex configurations, without any issue.
 The tool is built to handle several megabytes of XML data at once.</p>

-    <p><strong>Q: Is my XML data kept private and secure when I use this tool?</strong><br>
+    <p><strong>Is my XML data kept private and secure when I use this tool?</strong><br>
-      A: Absolutely.
+      Absolutely.
 This is a core principle of our tool.
 The formatting and validation happens locally on your own computer or phone.
 Your XML is never sent to any server, meaning we never see, store, or have access to your data.
 It is 100% secure.</p>

-    <p><strong>Q: Can I use this tool on my mobile phone?</strong><br>
+    <p><strong>Can I use this tool on my mobile phone?</strong><br>
-      A: Yes, our website and tool are fully responsive and optimized to work perfectly on all devices, including smartphones and tablets.</p>
+      Yes, our website and tool are fully responsive and optimized to work perfectly on all devices, including smartphones and tablets.</p>

-    <p><strong>Q: Do I need to create an account or pay to use this?</strong><br>
+    <p><strong>Do I need to create an account or pay to use this?</strong><br>
-      A: No, this is a completely free tool.
+      No, this is a completely free tool.
 There is no sign-up, no subscription, and no hidden fees.</p>

     <h3>Why Choose Our XML Formatter?</h3>
     <p>Our <strong>online XML formatter</strong> stands out from other tools because of its simplicity, speed, and privacy features.
 Unlike many online tools, we don't store your XML on our servers - all processing happens in your browser.
 This means your sensitive data, configurations, and API responses remain completely private.
 The tool also works offline once loaded, making it reliable even with unstable internet connections.</p>